rania3103/JavaScript_Journey/README.md

 # **JavaScript Learning Repository**

-Welcome to my JavaScript learning repository! 🚀 In this repository, you'll find a curated collection of resources, code snippets, and projects to help you grasp the fundamentals and advance your skills in JavaScript.
+Welcome to my JavaScript learning repository! 🚀 In this repository, you'll find  code snippets, and projects to help you grasp the fundamentals and advance your skills in JavaScript.

 ## Overview